 - (9) Camshaft sprocket mounting holes may be slotted. - (10) Aftermarket steel valve springs may be used.
 Valve springs made of titanium or other materials may not be used. - (11) External oil coolers with hoses and fittings may be used. - (12) Kickstarter lever may be removed. - (13) Shift lever may be removed.
 No shifting (gear changing) during the race.
 Shift shaft length may be shortened, however at least 1 inch of the shift shaft must remain on the left side of the engine as measured from the oil seal. - (14) Aftermarket oil level dipstick, cam cover, tappet covers, head cover, oil port cover (right side) and ignition cover may be used. - (15) Painting, polishing and plating to exterior engine surfaces are allowed for cosmetic purposes.
-No internal modifications unless noted here. - 4.
-Exhaust System - a.
-Exhaust pipe must be equipped with one of the following silencers. - (1) Power Pros exhaust silencer, model number HG140-YX - (2) Coast Fabrication exhaust silencer, model number TBD - b.
-The discharge end of the exhaust system may not extend beyond the rear edge of the rear tire. - 5.
-Fuel - a.
+No internal modifications unless noted here.

+- Exhaust pipe must be equipped with one of the following silencers. - (1) Power Pros exhaust silencer, model number HG140-YX - (2) Coast Fabrication exhaust silencer, model number TBD - b.
+The discharge end of the exhaust system may not extend beyond the rear edge of the rear tire.

+5. Fuel

+a.
 Mini Speedway motorcycles must only use pump gasoline that does not exceed 91 AKI (Anti-Knock Index).
-No other fuels such as racing gasoline, methanol and nitro methane are allowed. - 6.
-Frames and Front Fork - a.
+No other fuels such as racing gasoline, methanol and nitro methane are allowed.

+6. Frames and Front Fork

+- a.
 Frames and front fork must be homologated for the 150cc Mini Speedway motorcycle racing class.
 The following frames are homologated.
-No other frames are eligible. - 4 Robin - Antig - Hagon - Jawa - JHR - Junior Speedway Engineering - McDougal
+No other frames are eligible.

+- 4 Robin

+- Antig

+- Hagon

+- Jawa

+- JHR

+- Junior Speedway Engineering

+- McDougal

+- Shupa

+- Stuha

+- Trak Plus

+- Trak Plus Cadet

+- Repairs and modifications to the frame and fork may be made as long as they are performed in a workmanlike manner.
+Painting and plating are allowed for cosmetic purposes.